jca41/sb-user-hide/README.md

-# "Ser Benfiquista User Hide" Chrome extension
+# "Ser Benfiquista User Hide" browser extension

 Hides or blurs ignored users on https://serbenfiquista.com/forum. **This is not an official extension.**